309 Visa – Temporary Offshore Partner Visa

 - Meet health and character requirements.

-When you apply for a partner visa (subclass 309), you must be outside Australia when you apply for this visa and when your visa is granted.
+When you apply for a partner visa (subclass 309), you must be outside Australia when you apply for this visa.

-Once your visa is granted, you can enter Australia to stay temporarily with your partner until the permanent partner visa application is granted.
+Once your visa is granted, you can enter Australia to stay temporarily with your partner until you are notified to lodge the subclass 100 visa.
+Don’t worry, your 309 visa will remain active during the process of your 100 visa.

 You will need to provide further documents for the Permanent Partner visa (subclass 100).

-The processing time for a subclass 309 visa is around 17 months to 20 months, but it might take a longer time to process if you don’t fill it correctly or you don’t include all the documents that are required, that’s why it’s important to know what is required before you apply for this visa.
+The processing time for a subclass 309 visa is around 4 months to 30 months, but it might take a longer time to process if you don’t fill it correctly or you don’t include all the documents that are required.
+That’s why it’s important to know what is required before you apply for this visa.

 What You Can Do As A 309 Visa Holder